ananyakodali17/tax-redistribution-asian-am-191a/README.md

 ### Features
 1. **The map**

 Our interactive map shows the boundary of UCLA, and the markers indicate the different places that the students who filled out the survey work.
-When you click on either inside or outside of the boundary, the markers for the opposite location will disappear and the interactive graphs on the right side of the screen will appear.
+The boundary indicates whether a student works or has worked on campus or off campus.

 2. **Charts**

-Our interactive map will first pop up with a chart depicting the different types of college students: Undergraduate, Graduate, Nontraditional Undergraduate, Post-Graduate, or other.
+Our interactive map will first pop up with a pie chart showing the distribution of students working on campus versus off campus.
+Once the user clicks on either slice of the pie chart, the next pie chart that appears denotes the different types of college students: Undergraduate, Graduate, Nontraditional Undergraduate, Post-Graduate, or other.
 When you click on each bar, it will take you to the next chart, which depicts why people chose to work in a pie chart.
 Finally, upon clicking on a portion of the pie chart, a modal will pop up containing user stories about what they wish would change about their job as well as their biggest grievances with the job or why they quit.

 3. **Menu Bar**

-At the top of our website, there is a menu bar which allows access to the home page (where our map is), a page to learn more about the creators, a large button link to our survey, a tab to contact us, and a button that opens a popup which explains more about our project.
+At the top of our website, there is a menu bar which allows access to the home page (where our map is), a page to learn more about the creators, a large button link to our survey, a page to contact us, and a button that opens a modal which explains more about our project.

-4. **Description**
+4. **Project information**

-Underneath our map and slideshow, there is another short description about our project.
+Underneath our map and slideshow, there is another description about our project, including a short explanation of the community we hope to empower and what we hope these students gain from our website.
+Underneath, we have a short explanation of the anonymous nature of all of the data we have collected, and finally we have a short explanation of what we hope that this website can be used for in the future.

 5. **About the Creators Page**